Fahimraj12/weather-app.github.io/README.md

 - 🌤️ Get current weather information by city name
 - 📍 Displays temperature, weather condition, humidity, and wind speed
-- 🌐 Real-time API integration (like OpenWeatherMap)
+- 🌐 Real-time API integration (like Weather APi)
 - 🎨 Clean and responsive UI for desktop and mobile

 ## 🔧 Technologies Used